iescandon/employee-tracker/README.md

 -   View departments, roles, employees

--   Update employee roles
+-   Update employee roles TODO - Rework

 Bonus points if you're able to:

--   Update employee managers
+-   Update employee managers TODO

--   View employees by manager
+-   View employees by manager TODO

--   Delete departments, roles, and employees
+-   Delete departments, roles, and employees TODO - Rework

 -   View the total utilized budget of a department -- ie the combined salaries of all employees in that department